awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

     .withMap("Pictures", pictures)
     .withMap("Reviews", reviews);

 // Write the item to the table
 PutItemOutcome outcome = table.putItem(item);
 ```

-In the preceding example, the item has attributes that are scalars \(String, Number, Boolean, Null\), sets \(String Set\), and document types \(List, Map\)\.
+In the preceding example, the item has attributes that are scalars \(`String`, `Number`, `Boolean`, `Null`\), sets \(`String Set`\), and document types \(`List`, `Map`\)\.

 ### Specifying Optional Parameters<a name="PutItemJavaDocumentAPIOptions"></a>

 Along with the required parameters, you can also specify optional parameters to the `putItem` method\.
-For example, the following Java code snippet uses an optional parameter to specify a condition for uploading the item\.
-If the condition you specify is not met, then the AWS Java SDK throws a `ConditionalCheckFailedException`\.
-The code snippet specifies the following optional parameters in the `putItem` method:
+For example, the following Java code example uses an optional parameter to specify a condition for uploading the item\.
+If the condition you specify is not met, the AWS SDK for Java throws a `ConditionalCheckFailedException`\.
+The code example specifies the following optional parameters in the `putItem` method:
 + A `ConditionExpression` that defines the conditions for the request\.
-The snippet defines the condition that the existing item that has the same primary key is replaced only if it has an ISBN attribute that equals a specific value\.
+The code defines the condition that the existing item with the same primary key is replaced only if it has an ISBN attribute that equals a specific value\.
-+ A map for `ExpressionAttributeValues` that will be used in the condition\.
-In this case, there is only one substitution required: The placeholder `:val` in the condition expression will be replaced at runtime with the actual ISBN value to be checked\.
++ A map for `ExpressionAttributeValues` that is used in the condition\.
+In this case, there is only one substitution required: The placeholder `:val` in the condition expression is replaced at runtime with the actual ISBN value to be checked\.

 The following example adds a new book item using these optional parameters\.